violentcat/violentcat.github.io/_posts/2020-06-17-portal-render.md

 ---
 layout: post
 title:  "Creating Portals from BSP Trees"
-date:   2020-06-01 00:30:00 +0000
+date:   2020-06-17 00:30:00 +0000
 categories: [C++,rendering]
 ---

 In this post I want to cover part of a project to implement a portal renderer.
-Head over to the [Portal Rendering repo][portal-git] for a overview of the project and the end result.
+Head over to the [repo][portal-git] for a overview of the project and the end result.

 First some background on the specifics of how a portal based engine (Duke Nukem 3d, Descent) works, and how it is different to a BSP tree implementation as used by Doom.
 Whichever way you look at it these are both very old styles of creating a 3D environment for a game but, by making some basic assumptions about the nature of the world, the rendering could be simplied to the point that they would run at reasonable frame rates on an early 90s PC.
-I'm not at all experienced in 3D rendering so it didn't seem unreasonable to educate myself on the operation of an early 3D game engine.
+I'm not at all experienced in 3D rendering so it didn't seem unreasonable to begin my education with the operation of an early 3D game engine.

-I started with a portal based engine, mainly because that was the focus of the material I used as inspiration [Creating a Doom-style 3D engine in C][bisqwit-video].
+I started with a portal based engine, mainly because that was the focus of the material that gave my the inspiration to start this project [Creating a Doom-style 3D engine in C][bisqwit-video].
 With portals, the entire 'world' is divided into [convex polygons][wiki-page].
 The most important feature of a convex polygon from the point of view of a renderer is that, from any point within the polygon, all wall segments are completely visible.
 And because no part of any wall can be occluded, there is no need to implement a z-buffer or perform expensive per-pixel visibility tests.

 ![convex diagram](https://raw.githubusercontent.com/violentcat/violentcat.github.io/master/static/img/_posts/convex.jpg)

 Each wall of a polygon can be defined as either displaying a texture, or being a portal through into another polygon.
 The process of rendering can therefore be defined as:
-> 1. Render textured walls of convex polygon that the player is currently within
+> 1. Render textured walls of polygon that the player is in
-> 2. For any walls defined as portals, get information about the convex polygon on the other side of the portal and add to a rendering list
+> 2. For any walls defined as portals, add polygon on the other side of the portal to a rendering list
-> 3. Render next convex polygon(s) in list
+> 3. Render next polygon(s) in list
-> 4. Repeat 2 and 3 until there is no more to draw
+> 4. Repeat 2 and 3 until there are no more to draw

 This description deliberately ignores drawing floors and ceilings, but this is OK because they don't affect the central principle of how portal engines work.
 Also, the definition of 'no more to draw' is really up to the renderer.